 Most popular tourist places to visit include Puru Kambera Beach (26 km from Waingapu City, approx 1-hour drive), Tarimbay Bay (surfing location approx 120 km from Waingapu, 5 hours drive, waves are 2-3 m tall in June-September), Watu Mandorak Cove (white sand beach with cliffs, approx 42 km from Tambolaka, or 2 hours drive).

-- The most popular resort on Pulau Sumba Island is Nihiwatu Resort.
-It has been ranked as one of the 5 best eco-hotels in the world and got also world’s best hotel from Travel+Leisure in 2016 for its authentic local experience.
+The most popular resort on Pulau Sumba Island is Nihiwatu Resort (watch the video).
+For its authentic experience, Nihiwatu Resort is ranked among the world's top 5 best eco-hotels and "world’s best hotel 2016" by Travel+Leisure.
 Despite the expensive rates, this resort is always fully booked.

 Pulau Sumba Island cruise terminal

 Cruise ships to Pulau Sumba Island dock (anchor) at Waingapu on the north-eastern coast.

 The small-ship cruise company Aqua Expeditions and NIHI Sumba (Luxury Beach Resort Indonesia/Private Villas) teamed up to create an adventure...February 3, 2021